thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 In general, the recommendations in {{Section 7.3 of -DTLS13}} regarding ACKs apply to DTLS 1.3 only.
-In particular, "(w)hen DTLS 1.3 is used in deployments with lossy networks, such as low-power, long-range radio networks as well as low-power mesh networks, the use of ACKs is recommended" to signal any sign of disruption or lack of progress.
+In particular, "(w)hen DTLS 1.3 is used in deployments with lossy networks, such as low-power, long-range radio networks as well as low-power mesh networks, the use of ACKs is recommended".
-This allows for selective or early retransmission, which leads to more efficient use of bandwidth and memory resources.
+ACKs provide explicit feedback about which handshake messages have been received, allowing an endpoint to detect lack of progress earlier and to trigger selective or early retransmission.
+This leads to more efficient use of bandwidth and memory resources.

 Due to the vast range of network technologies used in IoT deployments, from wired LAN to GSM-SMS, it's not possible to provide a universal recommendation for an initial timeout.
 Therefore, it is RECOMMENDED that DTLS 1.3 implementations allow developers to explicitly set the initial timer value.